BrettWilsonBDW/raylib-cmake/README.md

 # Raylib CMake Template

-This template simplifies the setup process for raylib using CMake and CMake FetchContent.
-It automatically fetches and configures raylib along with a few essential game development libraries.
-Enjoy a hassle-free start to your game development journey with raylib using this straightforward template.
-Happy coding!
+This template simplifies the setup process for raylib using CMake FetchContent.
+It automatically fetches and configures raylib along with a few optional game development libraries.
+Fast and easy way to start your game dev journey with raylib using this straightforward template.

 ### libraries supported